ricardoalkain/k8s-scripts/README.md

 ### TODO

 - Make the script more "generic".
 Still contains lots of conventions that can/should be configurable by parameters.
+- Option to fully disable interactive mode when running from command line (automatically choose default values)
 - Make a Bash version of the script to use it in other OS.
 - Option to rollback changes made by the script.